 - a.
 Any application for the subdivision of the site must demonstrate that the subdivision design incorporates measures to mitigate against potential extreme floodway hazard conditions. - b.
-Any development application for the subdivision of the site must be supported by flood modelling which demonstrates the mitigation strategy adopted to address more extreme flood events will have a negligible impact (less than 20mm) on adjoining and/or downstream properties. - c.
-Any development proposal or subdivision of the site is to be supported by a performance-based assessment demonstrating that the proposed development is compatible with the flood characteristics at all locations within the site. - d.
+Any application for subdivision or development of the land must demonstrate compliance with the provisions of Chapter 3.3 Floodplain Management of this DCP where they expand on or require further investigations and/or reports not specifically addressed by this Chapter. - c.
+Any development application for the subdivision of the site must be supported by flood modelling which demonstrates the mitigation strategy adopted to address more extreme flood events will have a negligible impact (less than 20mm) on adjoining and/or downstream properties. - d.
+Any development proposal or subdivision of the site is to be supported by a performance-based assessment demonstrating that the proposed development is compatible with the flood characteristics at all locations within the site. - e.
 With regard to the Flood Prone Land: - i.
 No Filling of Flood Prone land is to be undertaken without hydraulically equivalent compensatory cut and assessment of impacts - ii.
 No development will be approved that impacts land not in the immediate control of the developer. - e A detailed site-specific overland flood study and flood impact assessment of any proposed development is required.
 The flood study and flood impact assessment must: - i.
 Be based on recently acquired ground survey data acquired via traditional ground survey or GPS (less than 2 years from date of lodgement of a development application) - ii.
 Be produced from a two-dimensional (2D) flood model (such as TUFLOW, SOBEK or MIKE-21) - iii.
 Assess various flood sizes, including at least 10% AEP, 1% AEP, 0.5% AEP and PMF - iv.
 Assess various flood durations to determine critical duration for flooding at various locations; include longer duration flood events as part of the consideration of any retarding basins - v.
 Be prepared consistent with the most recent NSW Office of Environment & Heritage Consultant Flood Study Brief, the Floodplain Development Manual (2005) and related Guidelines, Australian Rainfall and Runoff (2001), and Council's Civil Works Design Guidelines (specifically Part 10) unless directed otherwise by this Chapter or any other Chapter of WDCP 2013. - vi.
-Be inclusive of a written report with mapping, plans and figures detailing: - All data, parameters, and any assumptions, including Model data input files and run log files for error checking - Hydrologic results from at least two methods, including sub-catchment layout, including contribution of the area, and peak flow comparisons at several locations. - Figures and tables (showing comparisons of results at several locations) of Flood extents, velocities, depths, and hazards for each sized flood (up to the PMF), both for predevelopment and post-development, and for the relative differences, both on the site and beyond.
+Be inclusive of a written report with mapping, plans and figures detailing:

+- All data, parameters, and any assumptions, including Model data input files and run log files for error checking - Hydrologic results from at least two methods, including sub-catchment layout, including contribution of the area, and peak flow comparisons at several locations. - Figures and tables (showing comparisons of results at several locations) of Flood extents, velocities, depths, and hazards for each sized flood (up to the PMF), both for predevelopment and post-development, and for the relative differences, both on the site and beyond.